Vermilion Historical Society

 Vermilion Historical Society Calendars

+The 2025 Vermilion Historical Society calendar is titled “Shining Brightly Through the Decades”.
+Photos in the calendar show our loved lighthouse through the years and seasons, it’s removal and discovery and the installation of the replica.
 Calendars are $5.00 each and are available at Brummer’s Chocolates, 672 Main Street and the Vermilion History Museum, 727 Grand Street in downtown Vermilion.
-They are also available by mail for $7.00 to cover postage.
+They are also available by mail for $8.00 to cover postage.
 Make a check payable to the Vermilion Historical Society and mail to 5680 Liberty Avenue, Vermilion, OH 44089.

 VERMILION HISTORY CALENDARS